 - Tim Flink, Humboldt-Universität zu Berlin

 - Gali Halevi, Institute for Scientific Information

-The roundtable discussion will be moderated by Wolfgang Schäffner, Humboldt-Universität zu Berlin
+Moderation of roundtable discussion by Wolfgang Schäffner, Humboldt-Universität zu Berlin.

 Block 3: “Objectivity, Transparency, Validity – Establishing Assessment Criteria for ‘Good Science’”